w84death/ghost-db-to-html-page/README.md

 - Always make a backup of your database before running the script to avoid any accidental data loss.

-- This script and description was made with a help of ChatGPT
+- This script and description was made with a help of ChatGPT.
+If you are intrested in the process [here is the transcript](https://chat.openai.com/share/ef3da4e1-439e-4459-9528-824c31a09285)